 Northwest Health Foundation

 Pullman Regional Hospital

 Sacramento County (CA)

 University of Oregon

-- Assisted Lane County nonprofit organizations and agencies to secure more than $3 million in ARRA funds.
+Assisted Lane County nonprofit organizations and agencies to secure more than $3 million in American Recovery and Reinvestment Act of 2009 funds.
 (2009)

-- Secured $300,000 in grants for Volunteers in Medicine Clinic to support a number of start-up health initiatives and organizational capacity building.
+Secured $300,000 in grants for the new Volunteers in Medicine Clinic in Eugene, Oregon, to support a number of start-up health initiatives and organizational capacity building.
 (2003)